The Critic

-The Critic is an American primetime adult animated sitcom revolving around the life of New York film critic Jay Sherman, voiced by Jon Lovitz.
-It was created by writing partners Al Jean and Mike Reiss, who had previously worked as writers and showrunners on seasons 3 and 4 of The Simpsons.
-The Critic had 23 episodes produced, first broadcast on ABC in 1994, and finishing its original run on Fox in 1995.
+The Critic is an American animated sitcom revolving around the life of New York film critic Jay Sherman, voiced by Jon Lovitz.
+It was created by writing partners Al Jean and Mike Reiss, who had previously worked as writers and showrunners on the third and fourth seasons of The Simpsons.
+Twenty-three episodes of The Critic were produced.
+The show was first broadcast on ABC in 1994 and finished its original run on Fox in 1995.

 Episodes featured film parodies with notable examples including a musical version of Apocalypse Now; Howard Stern's End (Howards End); Honey, I Ate the Kids (Honey, I Shrunk the Kids/The Silence of the Lambs); The Cockroach King (The Lion King); Abe Lincoln: Pet Detective (Ace Ventura: Pet Detective); and Scent of a Jackass and Scent of a Wolfman (Scent of a Woman).
-The show often referenced popular films such as Willy Wonka & the Chocolate Factory and The Godfather, and routinely lampooned actor Marlon Brando and actor/director Orson Welles.
-They also spoofed Dudley Moore, usually as his character Arthur Bach from the 1981 film Arthur.
+The show often referenced popular films, such as Willy Wonka & the Chocolate Factory and The Godfather, and routinely lampooned Marlon Brando, Orson Welles, Woody Allen, and Dudley Moore, usually as his character Arthur Bach from the 1981 film Arthur.

 Despite the ratings improving, The Critic was cancelled after two seasons.
 It continued to air through reruns on Comedy Central and then on Locomotion.
-From February 1, 2000, to 2001, ten webisodes were later produced using Macromedia Shockwave, and were broadcast on AtomFilms.com and Shockwave.com.
+From February 1, 2000 to 2001, ten webisodes were produced using Macromedia Shockwave; these webisodes were broadcast on AtomFilms.com and Shockwave.com.

 In the late 2000s, reruns of the show aired again on ReelzChannel in the US and on Teletoon's programming block Teletoon at Night in Canada.

 Premise

 The show follows the life of a 36-year-old film critic from New York named Jay Sherman.
-His televised review show is called Coming Attractions, which airs on the Philips Broadcasting cable network.
-He is widely considered to be "cold, mean-spirited, and elitist".
+His televised review show, Coming Attractions, airs on the Philips Broadcasting cable network.
+Sherman is cold, mean-spirited, and elitist as a movie critic, but in his everyday life he has a gentler nature and is filled with self-doubt.
 His signature line, upon seeing a terrible film, is "It stinks!"
 Each episode is full of film references and parodies.
-Some of the secondary characters that are a part of Jay's story include his nutty adoptive father, his well-meaning son Marty, the Australian film star Jeremy Hawke, Margo—the 17-year-old biological child of his adoptive parents, his snide make-up lady Doris, and his boss Duke Phillips.
-In the second season, Jay acquired a love interest: a Southern woman named Alice Tompkins, who later became his long-term girlfriend.
+Some of the secondary characters that are a part of Jay's story include his zany adoptive parents and their biological daughter Margo, his well-meaning son Marty, the Australian film star Jeremy Hawke, his snide make-up lady Doris, his ex-wife Ardeth, and his boss Duke Phillips.
+In the second season, Jay acquires a love interest: a Southern woman named Alice Tompkins, who later becomes his long-term girlfriend.